Dondante/Dondante/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on INE cert.
+## 🔭 I’m currently working on INE cert.
-- 🌱 I’m currently learning how to grow basil.
+## 🌱 I’m currently learning how to grow basil.
-- 👯 I’m looking to collaborate on ...
+## 👯 I’m looking to collaborate on making something with the United States Postal Service.
-- 🤔 I’m looking for help with my quality of life.
+## 🤔 I’m looking for help with my quality of life.
-- 💬 Ask me about what I'm addicted to!
+## 💬 Ask me about what I'm addicted to!
-- 📫 How to reach me: Sealedfor4reshness@pm.me
+## 📫 How to reach me: Sealedfor4reshness@pm.me
-- 😄 Pronouns: Him
+## 😄 Pronouns: Him
-- ⚡ Fun fact: I was a twin but I absorbed her.
+## ⚡ Fun fact: I was a twin but I absorbed her.
 -->